bishrtabbaa/aws-apigateway-proxy-app/README.md

     * Allowed HTTP methods = `GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE`
     * Restrict viewer access = `no`
     * Cache key and origin requests = `Legacy Settings`; Headers = `None`; Query Strings = `None`; Cookies = `None`; Object caching = `Use origin cache headers`

-### 06. S3 Presigned URL Generator

-You must create an API wrapper that will generate S3 presigned URLs for a specific S3 Bucket and Key within a region.
-The request should contain the bucket and object key; the response should contain the corresponding S3 presigned URL.
-These URLs are scoped to a specific action (e.g. GET, PUT, POST, DELETE) on the object.

-In the Test section below, there are illustrative CLI examples for using the AWS CLI to generate URLs and then downloading files via the CloudFront distribution associated with S3.

 ## Build